bernhardAxonIvy/doc/source/designer-guide/user-interface/index.rst

 User Interface
 **************

 There are different ways to implement your dialog pages.

-If you have standard workflow forms etc. your way is to implement :ref:`user-dialogs`.
+If you have standard workflow forms etc. use :ref:`user-dialogs`.

-If you only have an application based view, which don't need process or task data you want to use JSF in a :ref:`static page <static-jsf-pages>`.
-You can use these pages as end page in a workflow too.
+If you only have an application-based view, which doesn't need process or task data you want to use JSF in a :ref:`static page <static-jsf-pages>`.
+You can use these pages as an end page in a workflow, too.

-For a more legacy way you can also use plain HTML or JSP :ref:`user-interface-web-page` to display a end page.
+You can also use plain HTML or JSP :ref:`user-interface-web-page` to display an end page.

 .. toctree::